Introduction of Zellige Tile

 Cost-Saving Tips

-• Mix with less expensive materials like concrete or ceramic for contrast.
+- Mix with less expensive materials like concrte or ceramic for contrast.

-Zellige Tile Pricing What to Expect in 2025
+Top Zellige Tile Colors & Trends in 2025

-Zellige tiles come in an ever-evolving palette of hues.
+Zellige tiles come in an ever-evolving paltte of hues.
 Here are the most sought-after color trends in 2025:

 1. Emerald Green